Hyperellipsoid Density Sampling: Exploitative Sequences to Accelerate High-Dimensional Numerical Optimization: Methodology

-The comparison metric used for the analysis is the final solution fitness values for HDS compared to Sobol.
-Sobol was chosen as the comparison metric due to its high uniformity and low discrepancy in high dimensions (Atanassov \& Ivanovska, 2022), as well as its use within the HDS algorithm.
-Latin Hypercube was considered as an alternative, but does not ensure the same low discrepancy as Sobol in high dimensions (Wang \& Sloan, 2007).
+The comparison metric used for the analysis is the final solution fitness errors for HDS compared to Sobol.
+Sobol was chosen as the comparison metric due to its high uniformity and low discrepancy in high dimensions \citep{Atanassov2022}, as well as its use within the HDS algorithm.
+Latin Hypercube was considered as an alternative, but does not ensure the same low discrepancy as Sobol in high dimensions \citep{Wang2007}.
 To ensure a fair comparison, the geometric mean is used to calculate the average improvement factors for each dimension across all test functions.

-The optimization run times between the two sampling methods are also compared to assess the impact on overall processing time.
+The optimization run times and sample generation times between the two sampling methods are compared similarly, to assess the separate processing times.

-Additionally, the discrepancies of the resulting HDS sequences are compared against Sobol using L2-Star and Centered L2 metrics.
+The discrepancies of the resulting HDS sequences are additionally compared against Sobol using L2-Star and Centered L2 metrics.